 In granting the interim orders, Commissioner Hampton placed particular emphasis on the fact that the Executive Director’s dismissal would significantly compromise, and potentially deny, her capacity to have her stop bullying application heard and determined.
 However, there was a cautionary note in the Commissioner’s decision.
 He acknowledged that interim orders in this jurisdiction should not be ‘issued lightly’ and agreed with the TAFE that ‘the Commission should be alert to the undesirability of permitting the anti-bullying jurisdiction to simply be used to circumvent reasonable disciplinary action and its consequences’.

 When the anti-bullying jurisdiction was first introduced, there was concern amongst employers and their advisors that we would see a flood of applications.
 The expected flood never came.
 Instead, according to the Commission’s annual reports, only 52 orders have been made from 705 applications.
 This is despite recent research that indicates Australia has comparatively high levels of workplace bullying.
 The paucity of successful applications begs the question: how effective is this new jurisdiction in curbing workplace bullying?

 We wonder if the decision in Lynette Bayly might breathe some new life into the anti-bullying jurisdiction for employee advocates.
 Interim orders like the ones awarded in this case might be an attractive option in a jurisdiction that has so far not lived up to its promise.

 We recommend our clients watch this space.

-Melissa Scadden is a Senior Associate at Justitia.
-To view her profile, click here.
+Melissa Scadden is Partner at Justitia.
+To view Melissa’s profile, click here.